 Jesus is uniquely qualified.
 The hand of God upon him has been evident since his baptism.
 His legend has only grown.
 Only recently he raised Lazarus from the dead.
 He has a good following.
 He had zeal, wit, and wisdom.
 If Jesus had a Twitter handle, he would have been retweeted a lot.
 He was the total package!
 And the time had come.
 He was no JV Messiah.
 He was the real deal.
 And the crowd was hungry for deliverance.

 They’re ready to anoint him.
 This is not the first time.
 Many other times impressed people sought to make Jesus something he was not.
 Up to this point, he has resisted.
 On this day, he does not argue with them.
 But he doesn’t get a bunch of bumper stickers printed, either.
 On Friday he would say, “My kingdom is not of this world.”
 People still wouldn’t get it.

 In Acts 1, his closest disciples are still wondering when he’s going to restore the Kingdom.
 They just don’t get it.

 It’s easy to pile on the poor palm wavers, but let’s not let ourselves off the hook.
 Even about twenty centuries later, we are all still trying to make Jesus who we envision Him to be.
 And boy, are we wrong.

 - Jesus is not a celebrity to be admired.
 His work may gather a crowd, but it’s not to sell tickets.
 He doesn’t have a merch table.
 He’s not interested in Twitter followers, believe it or not.

 - Jesus is not a political agenda.
-He didn’t come to make Israel better and he didn’t come to make America better.
+He didn’t come to make Israel great and he didn’t come to make America great, either.
 He cannot be reduced to a platform.
 He’s not interested in our agenda.